Anastasia Edmonston, MS, CRC

 Trainer and Consultant

 Brain Injury Training: Brain injury trainings are designed for the audience and setting, ranging from an hour-long conference workshop to an all-day training that includes immersive exercises, videos and introduction and opportunity to practice administering the Ohio Valley University Traumatic Brain Injury Identification Screening Tool (OSU TBI-ID).
-Regardless of session length the consistent message to all audiences that to be truly person-centered; professionals, providers and systems need to be brain injury informed and to approach assessment, treatment and services through a holistic lens.
+Regardless of session length the consistent message to all audiences that to be truly survivor-oriented; professionals, providers and systems need to be brain injury informed and to approach assessment, treatment and services through a holistic lens.
 Below are examples of brain injury related topics and targeted audience.

 • Traumatic Brain Injury, Addiction and Acquired Brain Injury (secondary to opioid overdose), overview and strategies for brain injury professionals